 The cost to modernize facilities is 41.1 percent of new construction costs.
 The percentage is based on the comparison of the State per pupil modernization grant (including 3% for Americans with Disabilities and Fire, Life Safety improvements) and the State per pupil new construction grant.
-For example, the State provides \$12,451 per K-12 pupil to construct new facilities and \$4,741 to modernize facilities, which is 38.1 percent (\$4,741 / \$12,451) of the new construction grant amount.
+For example, the State provides \$14,623 per TK-6 pupil to construct new facilities and \$5,568 to modernize facilities, which is 38.1 percent (\$5,568 / \$14,623) of the new construction grant amount.
 In addition, the State provides a minimum of three percent for ADA/FLS improvements which are required by the Department of State Architect's (DSA) office.
 Based on the per pupil grant amounts and the ADA/FLS costs, the estimated cost to modernize facilities is 41.1 percent of the cost to construct facilities.
 The School Facility Program per pupil grant amounts are included in Appendix B.

-The construction cost per K-12 pupil is \$47,647 and is outlined in Table 2.
-Therefore, the per pupil cost to modernize facilities per K-12 pupil is \$19,583 (\$47,647 x .411).
+The construction cost per TK-12 pupil is \$55,740 and is outlined in Table 1.
+Therefore, the per pupil cost to modernize facilities per TK-12 pupil is \$22,909 ( $$55,740 \times .411$ ).

-25 Year Modernization Need
+25 year Modernization Need

-Based on the student generation rate and the projected number of residential units, 140 K-12 students are projected from proposed new development.
+Based on the student generation rate and the projected number of residential units, 53 TK-12 students are projected from proposed new development.
+The calculation is included in Table 2.

+Table 2: Projected Students from Proposed Development

+Projected Units Student Generation Rate Projected Students 75 .7 53

+Source: Biggs Unified School District, Butte County, City of Biggs, Jack Schreder & Associates.

+The District's estimated modernization need generated by students from new residential development is \$1,214,177.
 The calculation is included in Table 3.

-Table 3: Projected Students from Proposed Development
+Table 3:

-Projected Units Student Generation Rate Projected Students 200 .7 140

-Source: City of Biggs, Butte County, Jack Schreder & Associates, Office of Public School Construction.

-The District's estimated modernization need generated by students from new residential development is \$2,741,620.
-The calculation is included in Table 4.

-Table 4:

-25 Year Modernization Need
+25 year Modernizati on Need

-Per Pupil Modernization Cost \$19,583 Students Generated x 140 Modernization Need \$2,741,620
+Per Pupil Modernization Cost \$22,909

+Students Generated x 53

+Modernization Need \$1,214,177

-Source: Biggs Unified School District, Office of Public School Construction, Jack Schreder & Associates, City of Biggs, Butte County.
+Source: Biggs Unified School District, Office of Public School Construction, Jack Schreder & Associates, Butte County, City of Biggs.